Frequently Asked Questions about Service Dog Consultations

 What is a service dog consultation?

-A service dog consultation is a chance to get your questions answered about service dog training, ownership, handling, or any other issues related to service dogs.
+A service dog consultation is a chance to get your questions answered about service dog training, raising, partnership, or any other issues related to service dogs.
 A consult takes two hours, and we pack a lot in!
-Depending on what is most relevant to you, we may cover any of these topics: what a service dog is, the road to training a successful service dog, behavior and training issues to address, solving existing behavior problems, the legal definition of service dogs, and the next steps to take to achieve your goals, among many other topics.
+Depending on what is most relevant to you, we may cover any of these topics: legal definitions and community standards for service dogs, the road to training a successful service dog, behavior and training issues to address in your dog, solving existing behavior problems, how to start a puppy off on the right paw to become a future SDiT, the next steps to take to achieve your goals, or many other topics.

 What happens at a consult?

-Before the consult, you’ll fill out a questionnaire about your dog’s behavior, health, habits, training, and your service dog training goals.
+Before the consult, we’ll pick a mutually agreeable time and location, you’ll fill out a questionnaire about your dog’s behavior, health, habits, training, and your disability needs and service dog training goals.
 This helps us make the most of our time together.